21SINGH/expo-media-preview/README.md

 > Note: This library is only compatible with <strong>Expo 52 and above

-#Quick Start
+# Quick Start

--Install the package (and its peer dependencies).
+- Install the package (and its peer dependencies).
--Import and use <ExpoMediaPreview /> with either an image or a video source.
+- Import and use <ExpoMediaPreview /> with either an image or a video source.

 ```javascript